-About our Community Health Worker Training Program
+About our Community Health Care Worker Training Program

-Troy University's Community Health Worker Training Program is funded by the Health Resources and Services Administration (HRSA) and aims to equip participants with the skillsets needed to provide effective community outreach and build trust within their communities.
+Troy University's Community Health Care Worker Training Program is funded by the Health Resources and Services Administration (HRSA) and aims to equip participants with the skillsets needed to provide effective community outreach and build trust within their communities.

 Troy University has partnered with The Wellness Coalition in an effort to increase access to care, and assist individuals in prevention services, and recovery from the COVID-19 pandemic and other public health emergencies in underserved communities.
 These combined efforts are intended to advance public health, strengthen the public health workforce, reduce health disparities, and help underserved populations achieve health equity.

-The Community Health Worker Apprenticeship Program gives employers the unique opportunity to offer jobs in their community with the ultimate goal of providing knowledge and retention of those service workers in your community.
+The Community Health Care Worker Apprenticeship Program gives employers the unique opportunity to offer jobs in their community with the ultimate goal of providing knowledge and retention of those service workers in your community.